manrajgrover/football-cli/README.md

 ## How to get API Key?

 Please register on [football-data.org](http://api.football-data.org/register) to get your API Key.
-Then run `sudo football config` to add your API Key.
+Then run `$ sudo football config` to add your API Key.

 ## Usage